-Source: U.S. Bureau of the Census

 Mining jobs are still a significant sector of the employment in Dickenson County.
-Service sector jobs make up the largest segment of jobs with wholesale and retail trade close behind mining/agriculture.
+Mining jobs make up the largest segment of jobs with Education Services and Health Care and Social Services close behind.
 Taxable Sales for Dickenson County have been increasing most years over the past decade.

 What is the outlook for transforming the economy of the counties in “coal country”?
 One strategy to attract new jobs has been the construction of shell buildings by the Cumberland Plateau Planning District Commission (PDC).
 Eight buildings have been constructed since 1987 and four have been sold, providing about 450 jobs to regional residents.
 Only one of these buildings, the Happy Valley Industrial Park is located in Dickenson County.
 It is a 40,000 sq ft. shell building and is being marketed through the PDC.